thu2thu2/keyprotect-nodejs-client-1/README.md

 This project includes unit tests `test/unit` and integration tests `test/integration`.

-The integration tests are run against an actual Key Protect instance and require the auth.js file with proper configuration values to be added under test/resources, use auth.example.js under the same directory as example to create the auth.js file.
+The integration tests require the auth.js file with proper configuration values to be added under test/resources, use auth.example.js under the same directory as example to create the auth.js file.

 To run the tests: